Buckwheat Gems: Gluten-Free Cookies with Apples and Chocolate Chips

 Preparation

-Start by peeling the apple, removing the core, and halving it.
-Further divide the halves into slices and proceed to cut them into cubes, finally spraying them with the juice of half a lemon (fig. 1).
+Start by peeling the apple, removing the core and cutting it in half.
+Then slice each half and cut the slices into small cubes, finally sprinkling them with the juice of half a lemon.

-Soak the raisins in warm water for 10′, then squeeze and set aside.
-In a large mixing bowl, combine the two flours and the softened butter cut into pieces and start working it with your hands (fig. 2).
+Soak the raisins in warm water for 10 minutes, then squeeze them and set aside.
+In a large bowl, combine the two flours and the softened butter cut into pieces and begin to work them together with your hands.

-At this point, incorporate the sugar, the baking soda activated with a few drops of lemon juice from the apples, the egg whites, and a pinch of salt (fig. 3).
+At this point, add the brown sugar, the baking soda activated with a few drops of the apple/lemon juice, the egg whites and a pinch of salt.

-Incorporate the squeezed raisins, apple cubes, and chocolate chips and mix well with a spatula (fig. 4).
+Fold in the drained raisins, the apple cubes and the white chocolate chips, and mix well with a spatula.

-Continue working until you gradually obtain a compact and slightly sticky dough, which is normal (fig. 5).
+Continue working until you gradually obtain a mixture that is compact and slightly sticky, that’s normal.

-Then bake in a preheated oven at 375°F for about 18′-20′, check them after the first 15′ and turn off before they reach excessive browning.
-Remove from oven and allow to cool on a rack, then sprinkle with powdered sugar to taste (fig. 7).
+Bake in a static, preheated oven at 374°F for about 18–20 minutes; check them after the first 15 minutes and remove them before they become too dark.
+Take them out of the oven and let them cool on a wire rack, then dust with powdered sugar to taste.

-And voila…the soft egg white gems with apples, raisins, and white chocolate are ready to be enjoyed!
+And voilà… the soft egg-white gems with apples, raisins and white chocolate are ready to enjoy!

 Storage

-👉The soft egg white gems with apples, raisins, and white chocolate can be stored in a glass jar or airtight container for 1-2 days.
-Beyond that, I recommend keeping them in the fridge to prevent mold due to the presence of fruit in the dough.
-In that case, you can keep them a few days longer.
+👉The soft egg-white gems with apples, raisins and white chocolate keep at room temperature in a glass jar or airtight container for 1–2 days.
+After that, I recommend storing them in the refrigerator to prevent mold due to the fruit in the dough.
+In the fridge you can keep them a few days longer.